JPL-JUNO/LaTeX-Graphics-with-TikZ/notes/07FillingClippingShading.md

 ### Radial shading

 `shading=radial` is implicitly set, as TikZ recognizes inner and outer colors. 因为 Axis shading 使用的是 top, bottom, left, right 关键词。

+### Ball shading

+When you set ball color, TikZ applies shading=ball and transitions between the dark and the light color in a highlight spot, just as if some light was shining on a ball.